CodyMcCarty/UE-Snippets/AI.md

   - Payload: MakeInstancedStruct, Enter Conditions to use data.
 Transistions to transistion

 ---
 Evaluator can be used to get some other actor from the world.
 Then that can be an input in a task.
 STQuckStart.
 Like Resolver from MVVM
+Has TreeStart, Stop, and Tick.
+Doens't run when needed, runs like begin play

+---
+How do I debug ST?
+Open RewindDebugger to see what state is selected and info about it (looks great) in the Rewind debugger details(a second panel).
+There's a break on Enter/Exit & bEnable in the top right drop down, or right click state or task
+Conditions can force eval to true.

 ---
 EQS